vineodd/PIMSim/README.md

 2. Getting started with PIMSim

 2.1  Prepare input traces.
 PIMSim is a trace-based simulator.
 It supports three different types of inputs.
-The trace filename should be “CPUx.trace”(x indicate the id of CPU).
+The trace filename should be “ CPUx.trace ” (x indicate the id of CPU).
 For each trace line, it should provide cycle, instruction, [read/write], [Data], [Address].

       0|ld t1, SS:[rsp]|R|D=0x0000000000000001 A=0x7fffffffee20
       1|addi rsp, rsp, 0x8